krciga22/agile-studio-server/AgileStudioServer/README.md

 Backlog items represent tasks/work to be done within a project.

 ### Backlog Item Types
 Backlog Item Types are used to categorize Backlog Items.
-Common types include Stories, Defects, General Tasks, Epics, etc.
+Common types include Epics, Stories, Defects, Tasks, etc.

-Backlog Item Types are created within a Backlog Item Type Schema which can be assigned to specific projects.
+### Child Backlog Item Types
+Child Backlog Item Types define which types are available when creating child backlog items.
+For example, a Story can have a Task as a child, but a Task cannot have a Story as a child.

 ### Backlog Item Type Schemas
 Backlog Item Type Schemas are used to group backlog item types, so that they can be reused accross different projects.